For those already writing, log completed Postcards on IE’s Postcards and Letterwriting Log bit.ly/PCALog

 Ready to Jump In?

 The first step is getting supplies.
 You’ll need postcards, stamps, addresses of voters, and a script or suggested messages.
 Correction tape or WiteOut is helpful.
-Colorful pens and stickers are fun but optional.
+Colorful pens are fun but optional.

 Where to Get Postcards and Postage